$46.54-$63.46 Hourly / $3,723.49-$5,076.94 BiWeekly /

 2. Early Childhood programs are designed to assist families with young children achieve better outcomes for the children, the parents and the family as a whole.
 Programs include but are not limited to, funding for childcare (e.g., Care4Kids, preschool funding), home visit programs to provide support to families who are experiencing additional stressors including childhood disabilities and delays (e.g., Birth to Three programs, Nurturing Families Network) and programs and services that make targeted investments in early childhood and family outcomes (e.g., licensing child care programs for safety, screening programs for developmental delays, investments in early childhood workforce and program quality).

-Receives administrative direction from a Deputy Commissioner, Division Director or other administrative official.
+Receives administrative direction from a Division Director or other administrative official of higher grade.

-Manages staff and operations of unit; implements social services programs/policies; coordinates, plans and manages unit activities; formulates program goals and objectives through the review of agency data; develops or assists in development of related policy; interprets and administers pertinent laws; coordinates research, data analysis and program planning efforts; monitors, analyzes and evaluates programs/policies to determine cost-effectiveness and quality of service; advises leadership of legislative, legal or other program/policy impacts and recommends an appropriate position; monitors all internally and externally initiated program/policy changes; researches, prepares and presents testimony to legislative committees, study committees and courts regarding social services issues; evaluates staff; prepares or assists in budget preparation; maintains contacts with individuals both within and outside of agency who might impact on program activities; acts as agency contact with state, federal and community agencies on social services to ensure service delivery; performs related duties as required.
+Manages staff and/or operations of unit/program; implements social services programs/policies; coordinates, plans and manages unit/program activities; formulates program goals and objectives through the review of agency data; develops or assists in development of related policy; interprets and administers pertinent laws; coordinates research, data analysis and program planning efforts; monitors, analyzes and evaluates programs/policies to determine cost-effectiveness and quality of service; identifies and coordinates training needs; advises leadership of legislative, legal or other program/policy impacts and recommends an appropriate position; monitors all internally and externally initiated program/policy changes; researches, prepares and presents testimony to legislative committees, study committees and courts regarding social services issues; evaluates staff; prepares or assists in budget preparation; maintains contacts with individuals both within and outside of agency who might impact on program activities; acts as agency contact with state, federal and community agencies on social services to ensure service delivery; performs related duties as required.

-Considerable knowledge of social services programs, early childhood programs and programs for individuals with intellectual disability; considerable knowledge of relevant agency policies and procedures; considerable knowledge of and ability to apply management principles and techniques; considerable knowledge of relevant state and federal laws, statutes and regulations; knowledge of community organizations and social services agencies; considerable interpersonal skills; considerable oral and written communication skills; considerable ability to interpret complex written material including legal narrative and to assess the impact thereof on programmatic goals.
+Considerable knowledge of social services programs, early childhood programs, deaf and hard of hearing programs and/or programs for individuals with intellectual disability or behavioral health issues; considerable knowledge of relevant agency policies and procedures; considerable knowledge of and ability to apply management principles and techniques; considerable knowledge of relevant state and federal laws, statutes and regulations; knowledge of community organizations and social services agencies; considerable interpersonal skills; considerable oral and written communication skills; considerable ability to interpret complex written material including legal narrative and to assess the impact thereof on programmatic goals.

 Nine (9) years of professional experience in the delivery of social services programs and/or policies.